 If you haven't been selling online, now's your chance to start.
-Your Constant Contact account comes with tools that make it quick and easy to start selling online.
-Whether you have physical products, digital products, or services you can create shoppable landing pages or a full website with an online store.
+Your Constant Contact account comes with tools that make it quick and easy to start selling online, like shoppable landing pages or a full website with an online store.
+Our team would be happy to help you set something up if you need assistance.